 Once we have taken on your claim, we will investigate exactly what happened to you and establish who is responsible for your negligent care.
 Our specialist team will gather important evidence, including medical notes, to build your case.

-Our network of top, independent medical experts will also provide information to calculate how much compensation you need for the pain and suffering caused by treatment delays, as well as any treatment, rehabilitation and care costs that are required now and in the future.
+Our network of top, independent medical experts will also provide information to calculate how much compensation you need for the pain and suffering caused by treatment delays, as well as any treatment (neurological treatment, cancer treatment, meningitis treatment, etc.), rehabilitation and care costs that are required now and in the future.
 Click here to find out more about how compensation is calculated.